ericvpineda/rke-construction/notes.md

 - navbar shutters on link press
 - some images resize to different sizes
 - fetch route to login shows username and password in navigation url
-- patching image with living_room throws error
-- creating duplicate images throws error if 2nd duplicate image is deleted
-    - problem: only one copy of image (collision)

 Completed
 - route/UI for navigation